Inca technology: How they were built and why they were effective

 Studies have indicated that when terraces like the ones in the Colca Valley were being constructed, the first step was excavating into the slope, and then a subsequent infilling of the slope.
 A retaining wall was built to hold the fill material.
 This wall had many uses, including absorbing heat from the sun during the day and radiating it back out at night, often keeping crops from freezing in the chilling nighttime temperatures, and holding back the different layers of sediment.
 After the wall is built, the larger rocks would be placed on the bottom, then smaller rocks, then sand, then soil.

 Since the soil was now level, the water did not rush down the side of the mountain, which is what causes erosion.
 Previously, this erosion was so powerful that it had potential to wipe out major areas of the Inca road, as well as wash away all of the nutrients and fertile soil.
+Not only was it serving a purpose in crops it also was able to support canals due to the high altitude which would accumulate water and further transport it to other sections.

 Since the soil never washed away, nutrients would always be added from previously grown crops year after year.
 The Inca even grew specific crops together, to balance out the optimal amount of nutrients for all plants.
 For example, a planting method is known as "three sisters" incorporated the growth of corn, beans, and squash in the same terrace.
 This was because the fixed nitrogen in the beans helped the corn grow, while the squash acted as mulch keeping the soil moist, and also acted as a weed repellant.